foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 beneath the pines
 where we first met

-Snowblind in July
-Snowblind in July

-I thought it best to leave this burning ache unfed
-but unless I pick at the edge
-this regret I feel
-haunts me to the death

 count condensation kisses
 before the light of dawn

-walk familiar paths
-the spring sun melts
+familiar paths, the spring sun melts

 ice cracks underfoot
 you slip away

+I thought it best to leave this burning ache unfed
+but the thread's come undone that keeps me from the edge
+can't escape the regret that haunts me to the death

 when it's cold
 come find me